TAKARA328/EggTimer_v2/BeyondVoice.md

 ## Inspiration

 I came up with it when the TimerAPI was GA to the public and could be used in skills.
-It can make boiled eggs with different hardness.
+It can make boiled eggs with different finish (Hard boiled, Soft-boiled....).
 Just launch the skill once.
 This way you don't have to keep playing music all the time, and you can turn off the timer by voice if you don't need it.

 ## What it does